damey2011/django-gcloud-tasks/README.rst

 =============================

-A simplified  package to integrate google cloud tasks into your django application within 5 minutes.
+A simplified  package to integrate Google cloud tasks into your django application within 5 minutes.

 Documentation
 -------------